 All information contained herein is for informational purposes only.
 This is not a solicitation to offer investment advice in any state where it would be unlawful.
 There is no assurance that this platform will produce profitable returns or that any account will have results similar to those of the platform.
 Past performance is not a guarantee of future results.
 You may lose money.
 Factors impacting client returns include individual client risk tolerance, restrictions client may place on the account, investment objectives, choice of broker/dealer or custodians, as well as other factors.
 Any particular client’s account performance may vary substantially from the program results due to, among other things, commission, timing of order entry, or the manner in which the trades are executed.
 The investment return and principal value of an investment will fluctuate dramatically, and an investor’s equity, when liquidated, may be worth more or less than the original cost.
 Investors should consider the investment objective, risks, charges, and expenses carefully prior to investing.

+Investors should not rely on charts and graphs alone when making investing decisions.
+Investments in securities of non-US issuers involve investment risks different from those of U.S. issuers, including currency risks, political, social, and economic risks.
 Net-of-fees returns are presented after advisor, management, custodial and trading expenses.
 The net of fee returns are calculated using actual management fees.
 The actual fees charged vary and range from .5% to 2.2%, depending on the size of the account and the custodian.

+All MRM platforms are suitable for long term investing.
 Please read the fact sheets and disclosures for each platform carefully before investing.